Dr Joshua Matthews

-Dr Matthews is a lecturer at the Academic Skills Office, Teaching and Learning.
-This role focuses on helping students develop their academic and language skills.
+Dr Josh Matthews is a lecturer in Learning and Teaching at the School of Education.
 His primary area of teaching expertise is teaching English to speakers of other languages, having experience in this area in a variety of contexts, including the NSW secondary school system, ELICOS and at the tertiary level.
-Dr Matthews also has a strong interest in teacher education, having taught early career teachers both within Australia and overseas.
+Josh also has a strong interest in teacher education, having taught early career teachers both within Australia and overseas.

 Dr Matthews' research focuses on the use of technology and innovation in second language (L2) teaching, learning and assessment.
 Recent research outputs have addressed the use of computers to develop L2 listening skills, and the relationship between vocabulary knowledge and L2 reading and listening.
 Current research projects involve investigating the use of mobile technology by teachers in the L2 classroom, and the comparison of computer and human evaluations of L2 written texts.
-Dr Matthews also has an interest in inter-disciplinary research, especially that which relates to the use of emerging technologies.
-His previous work has been published in journals such as Computer Assisted Language Learning, ReCALL, Language Testing and System.
+Josh also has an interest in inter-disciplinary research, especially that which relates to the use of emerging technologies.
+His previous work has been published in journals such as Computer Assisted Language Learning, Language Learning and Technology, ReCALL, Language Testing and System.

 Cheng, J., & Matthews, J. (2016).
 The relationship between three measures of L2 vocabulary knowledge and L2 listening and reading.
 Language Testing. doi: 10.1177/0265532216676851

 Matthews, J., Cheng, J., & O’Toole, J. M., (2015).
 Computer-mediated input, output and feedback in the development of L2 word recognition from speech.
 ReCALL, 27(3), 1-19. doi:10.1017/S0958344014000421.00